nikkkkhil/plusrtos/README.md

 `source/chip/STM32/STM32F4/chipYaml/ST_STM32F407VG.yaml` - which describes *STM32F407VG* chip used on this board.
 There is also some documentation about YAML bindings in `documentation/yaml-bindings`

-Assuming that you already have *distortos* either as part of your project or as a standalone folder, the basic invocation of the board generator is just `path/to/distortos/scripts/generateBoard.py path/to/board.yaml` (or `python path/to/distortos/scripts/generateBoard.py path/to/board.yaml` on *Windows*), for example `./scripts/generateBoard.py source/board/ST_STM32F4DISCOVERY/ST_STM32F4DISCOVERY.yaml`.
+Assuming that you already have *plusrtos* either as part of your project or as a standalone folder, the basic invocation of the board generator is just `path/to/plusrtos/scripts/generateBoard.py path/to/board.yaml` (or `python path/to/plusrtos/scripts/generateBoard.py path/to/board.yaml` on *Windows*), for example `./scripts/generateBoard.py source/board/ST_STM32F4DISCOVERY/ST_STM32F4DISCOVERY.yaml`.
 You may also generate so-called *raw-boards*, using chip YAML file as the input directly, for example `./scripts/generateBoard.py source/chip/STM32/STM32F4/chipYaml/ST_STM32F407VG.yaml -o output/path/of/raw/board`.